- I Want To...

 - We are planning — the City’s staff are committed to maintain all essential services during the COVID19 pandemic.

 - We are cleaning — with a focus on disinfecting high-touch areas daily at all City facilities.
 City Hall is wiping down all doors, counters and other areas periodically throughout the day.
-The City has established a materials drop off location in the front entrance vestibule to protect its citizens, visitors and staff members.
 We are providing hand sanitizer for visitors to wash hands.

 - We are implementing Minnesota Department of Health recommendations as outlined by the CDC — the City is following mitigation guidelines including encouraging social distancing measures with staff and the public, and reducing activities.